Liver of Piacenza: Cosmos model; divination method

 The outer rim of the Piacenza liver is divided into 16 sections; since according to the testimony of Pliny and Cicero, the Etruscans divided the heavens into 16 astrological houses, it has been suggested that the liver is supposed to represent a model of the cosmos, and its parts should be identified as constellations or astrological signs.
 In this interpretation, each of the 16 houses was the "dwelling place" of an individual deity.
-Seers would e.g. draw conclusions from the direction in which lightning was seen.
+Seers would draw conclusions from, for example, the direction in which lightning was seen.
 Lightning in the east was auspicious, lightning in the west inauspicious (Pliny 2.143f.).
 Stevens (2009) surmises that Tin, the main god of lightning, had his dwelling due north, as lightning in the north-east was most lucky, lightning in the north-west most unlucky, while lightning in the southern half of the compass was not as strong an omen (Servius ad.
 Aen.
 2.693).